Innovative Design and Systems Thinking in New York, NY

 Integrative Thinking / Integrative Complexity

-Integrative complexity is the ability to develop and hold opposing traits, values, and ideas then integrate them into larger ones.
+Integrative complexity is the ability to hold opposing values, traits, and ideas--and then integrate these thoughts into larger concepts.

-The prize goes to the one who can imangine a future that is different from the past...
+The spoils go to those that can imagine a future different from the past...
 Star Trek, The Fourth Industrial Revolution, Amazon, Facebook, Apple...

 Combinatory Play...
 Design Thinking Meets Systems & Futures Thinking